coredex-source/AxonQueryAndDatabaseExecutionLanguage/README-v2.0.md

 - displayTable TableName  -  Displays a specified table.

+- displayTable Main select values if columnName == value  -  Displays a specific part of a table.
+  - Note: String must be in "".

 - editTable TableName addColumn/removeColumn ColumnName Datatype  -  Adds or removes a column in a specified table.
   - Note: Datatype required only when adding.